I am a graphic designer, business owner, and social media expert. I hope that my experience will be a benefit to you.

 - Name your albums accordingly.
 Your album names should be short single word titles.
 Please do not leave the title of your highlights as “highlights.”

 - Edit your highlight album cover image.
 Your cover image is automatically the first Image that you uploaded to the highlight.
 You can edit and upload cover images for your highlights.
-They can be photo covers, gradient covers or Icons.
+They can be photo covers, gradient covers, or Icons.
 Google “free Instagram highlight covers” or create your own in Canva.
 Your highlight covers will stand out on your profile.
-For this reason, you want to make sure that they follow the same color scheme and graphic style of the rest of your page.
+For this reason, you want to make sure that they follow the same color scheme and graphic style as the rest of your page.

 - To add more content to your highlight album, select the highlight and tap on the three-dot "more" button at the bottom right of your screen.
 Then select EDIT HIGHLIGHT and then tap the ARCHIVE tab to access your story posts.